Pregnancy

 Sunscreen

 A lot of traditional sunscreen contains oxybenzone.
 This is a non-mineral UV filter which penetrates the skin and absorbs UV radiation.
 Although it protects you from sunburn and other harmful effects the sun can have on your skin, and normal use of oxybenzone is safe for babies, kids and adults, it can also lead to skin irritation, especially on the more sensitive skin.
-Additionally oxybenzone is very harmful for the ocean, another reason to better avoid this ingredient.
+Additionally, oxybenzone is very harmful to the ocean, another reason to better avoid this ingredient.

 What to use instead?